 MAM may, if deemed necessary, participate in the selection of board members and in the decision-making process of a separate body established for the purpose.
-MAM performs active monitoring of the governance and management activities as well as appointments in investee companies, and MAM may additionally exercise shareholder's rights by voting on a board's composition in the general meeting.
+MAM performs active monitoring of the governance and management activities as well as appointments in target companies, and MAM may additionally exercise shareholder's rights by voting on a board's composition in the general meeting.

-In private equity investments MAM can informally or through board membership influence the composition of the portfolio companies' boards and ensure that there is a dedicated board member responsible for ESG matters.
-Otherwise, MAM does not, in principle, act as a strategic owner by participating in board work, and the aim in general is thus not to influence the composition of investee companies' boards through board membership.
+MAM does not, in principle, act as a strategic owner by participating in board work, and the aim in general is thus not to influence the composition of target companies' boards through board membership.